Ararat Province: Ethnic groups and religion

 The majority of the Ararat Province population are ethnic Armenians who belong to the Armenian Apostolic Church.
 The regulating body of the church is the Araratian Pontifical Diocese, headed by Archbishop Navasard Kchoyan (seat in Yerevan).

 However, the village of Verin Dvin is predominantly populated by Assyrians belonging to the Assyrian Church of the East, whose ancestors migrated to Armenia from Iran during the 1st half of the 19th century.
 Almost half of the population of the village of Dimitrov is also Assyrian.
 The provincial centre Artashat is also home to a small Assyrian community.
 The approximate number of the Assyrians in Ararat Province is around 2,500.

 Administrative divisions

-Ararat is currently divided into 95 municipal communities (hamaynkner), of which 4 are urban and 91 are rural:
+Ararat is currently divided into 5 municipalities (hamaynkner), of which 4 are consolidated and 1 community inhabited by Assyrians: